langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 ## 4.Navigation and page swap

 FSS is an SPA building framework.
 The server is sending only pieces of HTML, not full pages, to the browser, which will replace the existing HTML with the new ones.
 For example, RealWorld app has a header, a footer and some content (called main content) in between.
 Most navigation inside the site involves only changing the main content, while header and footer remain unchanged.
+(However the HTML being swapped may be much smaller, maybe as small as a single button or label)
-(However the HTML being swapped may be much smaller, maybe as small as a single button or label) So any time an internal link is clicked, only the main content is sent to browser, replacing the existing content.
+Any time an internal link is clicked, only the main content is sent to browser, replacing the existing content.
 This is called HTML swapping and is accomplished using the HTMX library.
 For more details of how swapping works, please see this: <https://htmx.org/docs/>
-Using the library means setting two attributes of the element that triggers the navigation: usually an anchor (`<a>` tag) or a button, but any element can be used for this
+Using the library means setting two attributes of the element that triggers the navigation (usually an anchor (`<a>` tag) or a button, but any element can be used for this):
 1)	hx-target (hxTarget): set to the ID of the element that must be replaced.
 However the actual format is: hx-target = #ID, note that the ID must be prefixed with # char
 2)	hx-swap (hxSwap): set to the method used to swap.
 For details see: link